Introduction to StatsD

 "If it moves, we track it." - Etsy

 To complement Orbitz' Graphite software, which offers a monitoring system that accepts incoming metrics without any prior notion or schema, Etsy created StatsD as a means for applications to very easily and simply send these metrics to such a monitoring system.
-The ensuing combination has been offering developers the possibility to collect metrics with minimum effort and be able to do useful things with them down the line with as little friction as possible.

 Benefits of Using StatsD